guardian/gudocs/README.md

 To Deploy
 --------------

 Ssh into the Visuals server.
 Cd into the gudocs repo and git pull master.
-If necessary, run the build script. `./build.sh`.

 Fetching/updating docs